murdesi/bridge-crossing/README.md

 where, time taken for person 1 to cross the bridge is 1 min, for person 2 it is 2 mins and so on

 Output:

+In the Solution string below, M+N indicates that person M and person N cross to the other side.
+A single number N indicates that person N crosses back to the starting point.

 Solution: ( 1+2, 1, 3+4, 2, 1+2 )  Total Time:  17 min
 ---------------------------------------------------